hperrin/svelte-material-ui/packages/autocomplete/README.md

 # Svelte Material UI - Autocomplete

-Autocompletes provide the user with suggestions wqhile tiping.
+Autocompletes provides the user with suggestions while typing.
+It also works as a combobox, where it will accept any input from the user.

 # Installation